Project-Sundial/linking-client/README.md

 sudo rm -rf ./linking-client-executables
 ```

-If you are **updating or redownloading** Sundial, the steps are the same, except you'll need to remove `/usr/local/bin/sundial` (this is step 2 below).
+If you are **updating or redownloading** Sundial, run the below script instead.
+The steps are the same, but you'll be removing `/usr/local/bin/sundial` (this is step 2).

 ```
 git clone https://github.com/Project-Sundial/linking-client-executables.git